MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Additional Material for Analysis

 \subsection{Stance Detection towards LLMs in Papers Motivations}

-In order to have a quantitative insight of how the stance towards LLMs has changed over time, we applied Gemini 2.5 Flash zero-shot on the papers' motivation, using the prompt in Listing~\ref{lst:prompt_llm_stance}.
+In order to obtain a quantitative insight into how the stance towards LLMs has changed over time, we applied Gemini 2.5 Flash zero-shot on the papers' motivation, using the prompt in Listing~\ref{lst:prompt_llm_stance}.

-Figure~\ref{fig:llm_stance_evolution} provides a quantitative depiction of evolving attitudes toward large language models (LLMs) over time, as reflected in the motivations stated in their work.
+Figure~\ref{fig:llm_stance_evolution} provides a quantitative depiction of evolving attitudes toward LLMs over time, as reflected in the motivations stated in their work.
 We observe that papers framing LLMs as a solution to the limitations of earlier models have steadily declined, giving way to a growing number of studies motivated by the goal of mitigating the limitations of the LLMs themselves.
-In recent months, this trend appears to stabilize, suggesting the beginning of a more mature phase, one in which the widespread adoption of the technology is accompanied by a deeper understanding of its boundaries.